Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: LLT to date

 Another extraordinary feature of LLT is that it allows us to compute the fundamental eigen-mode and -energy of the Hamiltonian eigenvalue problem restricted to each domain of the valley network \cite{part1}.
 For the j$^{\mathrm{th}}$ domain, we have

 where $\langle 1|u\rangle$ and $||u||^2$ are the integrals of $u$ and $u^2$, respectively, over the area of the domain.

-Moreover, as discussed above, the low-energy eigenmodes of the full Hamiltonian that only have strong occupation of a single domain with a single peak in the density are very similar to the fundamental local state on that domain, and the eigen-energies are also in close agreement.
+Moreover, as discussed above, the low-energy eigenmodes of the full Hamiltonian that only have strong occupation of a single domain with a single peak in the density are very similar to the fundamental local state on the relevant domain, and the eigen-energies are also in close agreement.
 This can be readily verified by direct comparison of the exact eigenstates and eigen-energies to the predictions of (\ref{local_mode}) and (\ref{local_energy}), as is done in Fig.~\ref{TestLocal}.
 The chief difference is that in the global eigenstates, some weight spills out into neighbouring domains.
 We can estimate the amplitude of the full eigenstates outside of the primary domain via the following method \cite{FnM2016b}.
 Define the energy-dependent quantity known as the Agmon distance:

 Because only the real part of the square root is used, the integrand is zero if $E$ exceeds $W_E$ at position $\mathbf{x}$.
-The integral should be minimised over all possible paths $\gamma$ going from $\mathbf{x_0}$ to $\mathbf{x}$, and $ds$ is the arc length.
+The integral should be minimised over all possible paths $\gamma$ going from $\mathbf{x_0}$ to $\mathbf{x}$, and $ds$ is the differential arc length.
 If we have a local domain eigenstate peaked at position $\mathbf{x_0}$, then the full corresponding eigenstate will have amplitude at position $\mathbf{x}$ outside of this main domain bounded by

-In a way, this tells us how the wavefunction decays across the barriers of $W_E$ and constitutes another important aspect of its physical meaning.
-As the authors of \cite{FnM2016b} point out, the formula (\ref{Agmon}) is commonly encountered in the context of the Wentzel–Kramers–Brillouin (WKB) approximation in 1D (and higher dimensions).
+In a way, this tells us how the wavefunction decays across the barriers of $W_E$, and constitutes another important aspect of its physical meaning.
+As the authors of \cite{FnM2016b} point out, the formula (\ref{Agmon}) is commonly encountered in the context of the Wentzel–Kramers–Brillouin (WKB) approximation in 1D (and higher dimensions), and constitutes a semiclassical approximation of multidimensional tunnelling.
+The inequality (\ref{decay}) assumes that the connection between the wavefunction at points $\mathbf{x_0}$ and $\mathbf{x}$ is quantum mechanical tunnelling through the potential barriers between them.
+In 1D, Ref.~\cite{FnM2016b} has shown that (\ref{decay}) can be used to predict the shape of the eigenstates very closely.
 Further discussion of this equation, physical insight, and practical computational considerations are given later in the article.